aieng-lab/gradiend/docs/tutorials/data-generation.md

 ## Generating training data

-Combining all the above, we can create a `TextPredictionDataCreator` with the base data, preprocessing config, and the list of filters for each gender–case cell.
+Combining all the above, we can create a [`TextPredictionDataCreator`][gradiend.data.text.prediction.creator.TextPredictionDataCreator] with the base data, preprocessing config, and the list of filters for each gender–case cell.

 ```python
 from gradiend.data import TextPredictionDataCreator